 I'm very busy and I don't really have the time.

 I tried before and it didn't change anything.

-But I don't want to keep making these same old, tired excuses.
+But I don't want to keep making excuses.
 I don't want to keep expecting other people to do it.
 I don't want to keep worrying about what others may think of me.
 I don't want to think about all the things that could go wrong if I do.

-Just as I would undoubtedly and excitedly tell others about a firefighter who rescued me from a burning building, I want to be bold and courageous in telling others about the God who came and saved me.
+Just as I would undoubtedly tell others if a firefighter rescued me from a burning building, I want to be bold and courageous in telling others about how God came and rescued me.